hanami/hanami/README.md

 * [**Lotus::View**](https://github.com/lotus/view) - Presentation with a separation between views and templates
 * [**Lotus::Controller**](https://github.com/lotus/controller) - Full featured, fast and testable actions for Rack

-All those components are designed to be used independently from each other.
+All those components are designed to be used independently from each other or to work together in a Lotus application.
 If your aren't familiar with them, please take time to go through their READMEs.

 ## Status